Water sleeves: Techniques

 Water sleeves are used to express elegance and emotions, whose techniques require years of rigorous training to master.
 The most common basic water sleeves skills (水袖功) include the transition sleeve, the aside sleeve, the hiding sleeve, the angry sleeve, the sending-away sleeve, the female greeting sleeve, the male greeting sleeve, the dusting sleeve, the signifying sleeve, the decision sleeve, the sheltering sleeve, the running sleeve, the weeping sleeve, the friendly sleeve, the beginning sleeve, the alerting sleeve, the masculine sleeve, and the ghost sleeve.
 In general, water sleeves can emphasize the movements of the arms and hands, such as pointing to an object.
 They are also used to cover the face when crying, eating or laughing.
 When water sleeves are in repose, skillful performers will fold them in accordion pleats on the forearms with a few flicks of the wrists.

 Variation

 Nowadays, the longest water sleeves are found in Jilin opera, and the shortest in Sichuan opera.

+The longest water sleeves can reach 300 cm (3 meters / 10 feet) or more.
+Some professional dance troupes have custom sleeves up to 5 meters (16 feet).